Critical Thinking

 An Introduction to Critical Thinking

-The Critical Thinking workshops builds on the content covered by the Intro to Academic Writing session.
+The Introduction to Critical Thinking workshop builds on the content covered by the Introduction to Academic Writing workshop.
 It aims to provide students with a better understanding of how to progress from descriptive writing to a more critical discussion.
 The session looks at evaluating sources, argument construction and employing more critical language in your writing.

 Critical Thinking and Writing